 Endodontics – Root Canal Treatment

-In this practice, our endodontists use a high magnification microscope to show them the inside of the root while they are working.
-It would be impractical for a general practice to have such a microscope, which is one of the reasons why referral to a specialist practice is often best for endodontic treatment.
+Tim and Rohan (our endodontic specialists) have massive experience and they use a high magnification microscope so that they can actually see the inside the roots – this dramatically increases the likelihood of successful treatment.
+It would be impractical for a general practice to have such a microscope, which is one of the reasons why referral to a specialist practice is best for endodontic treatment.

-Many of the patients who come to us have had previously unsuccessful root canal treatment.
+Re-treatment: Many of the patients who come to us have had previously unsuccessful root canal treatment.
+Back teeth usually have two to four canals, but in some cases five or even six.
 The usual reasons for failure are either because one or more canals have been missed, or because the root fillings do not extend right to the tip of the roots as they should.
-This would allow infection to remain inside the tooth, which over time will likely cause pain and/or swelling.